syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

     Subject = "Client Meeting"
 });

-//Adding schedule appointment collection to the ItemSource of SfScheduler Schedule.ItemsSource = scheduleAppointmentCollection;
+//Adding the schedule appointment collection to the ItemSource of SfScheduler.
+Schedule.ItemsSource = scheduleAppointmentCollection;
 {% endhighlight %}
 {% endtabs %}